Yoshiki0319/Yoshiki0319.github.io/_portfolio/indexers-ecs265-fall2025.md

 ---
 title: "Ongoing - Indexers for ECS265 on Apache ResilientDB"
-excerpt: "Prototype of native vector value indexing in ResilientDB using HNSW-based similarity search and a Python bridge for embedding and index management.
+excerpt: "Prototype of native vector value indexing in ResilientDB using HNSW-based similarity search and a Python bridge for embedding and index management."
 collection: portfolio
 ---